-Subordinated loans from NLH AB to the subsidiaries represent an amount equivalent to EUR 390m at 31 December 2023.
+Subordinated loans from NLH AB to the subsidiaries represent an amount equivalent to EUR 377m at 31 December 2024.
+NLH AB has given a short-term loan of EUR 210m to NLP-DK.

 NLP has established an intragroup service agreement describing services provided between the legal entities within the NLP Group.
 The services and related functions are further described in section B1 "General information on the system of governance".